 Explanation of Coding Example of the Statement The evidence statement code begins with the corresponding grade level.
-The letter "M" appears after the grade level in the code to indicate Reasoning.
+After the grade level, M.1 with a sequential letter, e.g. a, b, c, appears to indicate the specific modeling evidence statement.
 6.M.1 Choose and produce appropriate mathematics to model quantities and mathematical relationships in order to analyze situations, make predictions, solve multi-step problems, and draw conclusions.
-Following the letter "M," a sequential number appears and refers to a domain of the MCCRSM.
-6.M.2 Given a real-world situation, identify the problem that needs to be solved, make necessary assumptions, and identify important information.
-Determine the problem that needs to be solved in a real-world situation.
+6.M.1a Given a real-world situation, identify the problem that needs to be solved, make necessary assumptions, and identify important information.